 Made from a by-product of the sugarcane industry.

-Bagasse is a stylish eco alternative to polystyrene suitable for hot and cold food.
-Made from reclaimed sugarcane, our bagasse uses the dry fibrous residue left once sugarcane has been pressed for juice.
+Moulded fibre is a stylish alternative to polystyrene suitable for hot and cold food.
+Made from reclaimed sugarcane, our moulded fibre uses the dry fibrous residue left once sugarcane has been pressed for juice.
 A high-heat, high-pressure process is applied to press and shape the fibres.
 Used to make our takeaway boxes, plates and bowls.

 Made from naturally fallen Areca palm leaves in Southern India.
 Tableware suitable for hot and cold food.
 Fallen leaves are gathered and cleansed with high pressure water jets.
 Once dried, they are shaped under heated moulds.
 There are no coatings, additives or chemicals, just the natural leaf.
 Used to make our Palm leaf tableware, including plates, platters and bowls.